-The Artist-In-Residence Program located at the Sam D. Hamilton Noxubee National Wildlife Refuge offers professional writers, composers, and visual artists the opportunity to pursue their artistic discipline while being surrounded by the Refuge's inspiring landscape and wildlife.
+Located at the Sam D. Hamilton Noxubee National Wildlife Refuge, the Artist-In-Residence Program offers professional writers, composers, and visual artists the opportunity to pursue their artistic discipline while being surrounded by the Refuge's inspiring landscape and wildlife.

-Selected artists stay in refuge housing for two- to four-weeks during which they perform their research, participate in the daily and seasonal activities of park rangers, such as monitoring wildlife, and hold two public outreach programs (approx. 45-min each).
+Selected artists stay in Refuge bunk-style housing for two- to four-weeks during which they perform their research, participate in the daily and seasonal activities of park rangers, such as monitoring wildlife, and hold two public outreach programs.

-Public Programs: Programming may include a combination of presentations, demonstrations, workshops, exploratory walks, performances, or meet and greets.
+Public Programs: Artists are required to plan and host two programs open to the public (approx. 45-min each).
+Programming may include a combination of presentations, demonstrations, workshops, exploratory walks, performances, or meet and greets.
 Outreach interaction can be tailored to an individual artist's medium, interest, and experience and uses only a few hours of one’s stay.
 Artists must provide their own supplies and equipment for these presentations.
-In addition, artists are requested to give public presentations in their communities about their residency experiences.
-Any revenue generated (i.e., registration fees) as part of the presentations will be shared equally with the artist and the program.
+Following their appointment as Artist-In-Residence, artists are encouraged to give additional public presentations in their home communities about their residency experiences.

 1. The artist retains a royalty-free, nonexclusive use license under the copyright of the art.